 Associate Director, UCLA Center for Health Promotion and Disease

-Dr. Heinzerling is Associate Professor in Family Medicine and Medical Director for the Center for Behavioral & Addiction Medicine (CBAM).
+Dr. Heinzerling is Associate Professor in Family Medicine and a member of the Center for Behavioral & Addiction Medicine (CBAM).
 His research and clinical focus is on the discovery, development, and dissemination of anti-addiction medications.
 He has a primary care-based Addiction Medicine practice at the UCLA Family Health Center - the first of its kind in Los Angeles.
-He is the Principal Investigator on a clinical trial of a potential medication to treat methamphetamine dependence and on a study investigating possible genetic influences on response to anti-addiction medications.
+He is the Principal Investigator on clinical trials of potential medications to treat methamphetamine dependence.
+He also provides training and technical assistance on addiction treatment to select California health centers as part of the Treating Addiction in the Primary Care Safety Net (TAPC) program.
 Dr. Heinzerling received his BA in Human Biology and his MD from Stanford University.
 He completed residency in Internal Medicine/Primary Care at NYU Medical Center and Bellevue Hospital where he was Chief Resident in Medicine.
 He then completed the UCLA Robert Wood Johnson Clinical Scholars Program, during which he obtained an MPH from UCLA School of Public Health.

 Assistant Clinical Professor in Family Medicine.
 Dr. Moreno attended the David Geffen School of Medicine at UCLA for his medical degree and completed his post-doctoral clinical training in Family Medicine at UCSF-San Francisco General Hospital.
 While at UCSF, he developed an interest in workforce and language access policy issues.
 He joined the faculty in 2010 after completing a post-doctoral research fellowship in the Robert Wood Johnson Clinical Scholars Program at UCLA.
 While a clinical scholar, Dr. Moreno received training in community-based participatory research (CBPR) and obtained a Masters of Science in Health Services from the UCLA School of Public Health.
 His roots in California's Central Valley provide him with strong motivation to conduct research that improves the health of vulnerable populations.
 Dr. Moreno recently conducted a study using principles of CBPR to investigate interpersonal care, self-care behaviors, and the quality of care among Latinos with diabetes, including migrant/seasonal agricultural workers, receiving care in a community/migrant health center.
 This experience introduced him to aging-related issues for those with chronic conditions and activated his interest in the life trajectory of chronic disease among Latinos.
 His current project focuses on exploring the relationships between physical activity and biological markers of health among elderly Latinos.
 Dr. Moreno has published on important issues addressing medical education, healthcare workforce, and language access issues; has a continuity clinic at the Mid Valley Comprehensive Family Health Center; and trains family medicine residents and medical students.

-Dr. Shoptaw is a licensed psychologist and Professor in both the Department of Family Medicine and the Department of Psychiatry and Biobehavioral Sciences at UCLA.
+Dr. Shoptaw is a licensed psychologist and Professor in both the Department of Family Medicine and the Department of Psychiatry and Biobehavioral Sciences at UCLA and serves as the Vice Chair for Research in the Department of Family Medicine.
 He is also Executive Director of the Center for Behavioral & Addiction Medicine (CBAM).
-Over the past 20 years, Dr. Shoptaw has conducted a series of clinical studies in community clinic settings, primarily on topics that involve development and testing of medical and behavioral interventions to treat substance abuse and to prevent the spread of HIV.
+For more than 25 years Dr. Shoptaw has conducted a series of clinical studies in community clinic settings, primarily on topics that involve development and testing of medical and behavioral interventions to treat substance abuse and to prevent the spread of HIV.
 He works with a broad spectrum of partners from university, government and community settings.
 In addition, he maintains a regular caseload of patients and provides training and mentorship to students and postdoctoral fellows.
 In his career, he has been Principal or Co-Investigator of more than 40 research projects, most funded by the National Institutes of Health.
 Dr. Shoptaw's experiences have shaped his agenda in the Department of Family Medicine to integrating addiction medicine into primary care settings, particularly those clinics that serve low-income patients.